Summary ꙳ Objectives

 - follow through live webcams the bears of Katmai who gorge themselves with salmon, fattening rapidly to make it through the winter.

-- notice that that towards the end of the Summer, the usual bird dawn chorus seems to disappear (this time due to a late summer molting of many bird species).
+- note that towards the end of the Summer, the usual bird dawn chorus seems to disappear (this time due to a late summer molting of many bird species).

-- explore the abundance of plant & insect activity and relationships.
-Notice the peony-ant, the ant-aphid, the squirrel-oaks relationships.
+- explore the abundance of plant & insect activity and relationships. investigate the peony-ant, the ant-aphid, the squirrel-oaks relationships.

 - it's also a great time to go 'ponding' (i.e., the activity of exploring ponds) and check our local watersheds.
 Go scoop on the edge and in the mud, and see what comes out, therefore exploring pond life.